eea/raven-administration/README.md

 ## Docker

 Make sure you have Docker engine installed.
-The build and run the `docker-compose` file.
+Then build and run the `docker-compose` file.

 ```powershell
 # build and run